GSA/digitalgov.gov/content/posts/2013-06-13-civic-hacking-at-the-white-house-we-the-people-by-the-people.md

 Naturally, we&#8217;re already thinking about what comes next.
 As we announced last month, we&#8217;ll be adding [write methods for the We the People API](http://www.whitehouse.gov/blog/2013/05/01/theres-now-api-we-people), which will allow other sites, services, and apps to submit signatures to We the People petitions without sending users to the site.
 Once it&#8217;s ready, we&#8217;ll hold an open beta period where you&#8217;ll have the opportunity to use a pre-release version of these new methods and submit feedback for our team.

-{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2013/06/512-x-340-WH-Hackathon-2.jpg" alt="Photo of participants talking at the White House hackathon." %}
+{{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2013/06/512-x-340-WH-Hackathon-2.jpg" alt="Photo of participants talking at the White House hackathon." >}}

 If We the People, and the process of petitioning the White House, is going to be as flexible, open, and transparent as it can be, we need your help.
 Check out the Petitions project on [GitHub](https://github.com/WhiteHouse/petitions) and [Drupal.org](https://drupal.org/project/petitions), then follow [@WHweb](http://twitter.com/whweb) on Twitter and [sign up to receive updates about White House open source and open data program](http://www.whitehouse.gov/developers/sign_up).